strimertul/strimertul/README.md

 Platform support is limited to Twitch only for the time being (sorry!)

+## Getting started

+Download the latest build from here: [github.com/strimertul/strimertul/releases/latest](https://github.com/strimertul/strimertul/releases/latest)

+Start strimertul and the Web UI will appear when the app is done loading, you can start configuring and using it from there!

 ## Building

 You need to build the frontend first!